dude365635/PiBassBoost/README.md

 sudo ./install.sh
 ```

-For a mroe advanced and useful Portable Edition, see the wiki page here:
+For a more advanced and useful Portable Edition, see the wiki page here: